 Call For a Consultation (305) 373-4400

 Whether you’ve been convicted of a crime or have no knowledge of illegal activity, your assets, including money and property, may be vulnerable to federal forfeiture.
-In such situations, you need the expertise of an experienced federal criminal defense lawyer in Miami to protect your rights and fight against unjust seizure of your assets.
+In such situations, you need the help of an experienced Miami asset seizure & federal forfeiture defense lawyer to protect your rights and push back against the unjust seizure of your assets.

 At Law Offices of Barry M. Wax, we focus on your defense with personalized attention and decades of experience in South Florida.
 Protect your rights—contact us today for legal support.